-As large bridge structures become ever more elaborate in their design keeping within the half a degree of misalignment is not always achievable.
+As large bridge structures become ever more elaborate in their design, keeping within the half a degree of misalignment is not always achievable.
 To combat this Macalloy have been incorporating Spherical Bearings to increase capacities between the fork and the gusset plate.
-The bearing allows misalignment of 0.5° – 5.9° up to M76 diameter bars – creating a perpendicular interface with both the pin and gusset plate.
+The bearing allows misalignment by creating a perpendicular interface with both the pin and gusset plate.
 The spherical bearing takes out these bending moments, reducing stresses and increasing performance.

 Macalloy have incorporated spherical bearings into our system for a variety of projects worldwide such as:

 Compression Struts within the roof structure of the International Spy Museum in Washington DC, USA, to allow misalignment.